Nissan Violet: 710 series (1973–1977)

 This vehicle was available for sale around the same time as the first generation Toyota Carina.
 The original four-door bodywork was quite swoopy, with a fastback line.
 It was one of the first Nissan products to introduce "coke bottle styling", an appearance that had debuted internationally during the 1960s and 1970s.
-Its appearance was controversial, which led to a certain number of customer complaints at the limited rear vision and dark rear cabin - especially for children.
-Taxi companies refused to purchase any more Violets, and in a rather drastic facelift gradually introduced beginning in February 1976 Nissan replaced the entire rear end (including the roof panel and the doors) with more traditional, notchback bodywork.
+Its controversial appearance led to a certain number of customer complaints, not only about the looks but also at the limited rear vision and dark rear cabin - especially for children.
+Taxi companies refused to purchase any more Violets, and in a rather drastic facelift gradually introduced beginning in February 1976 Nissan resorted to replacing the entire rear end (including the roof panel and the doors) with more traditional, notchback bodywork.
 This provided more space and comfort for passengers, while also minimizing blind spots.

 This version also received a new chassis code, 711, while the smaller-engined part of the range gradually became replaced by the newly introduced, carburetted version of the 1600.
-The two-door versions did not undergo this modification: The two-door sedan was discontinued, while the coupé received the new chassis code and remained on sale alongside the four-door 711 and the 710 Van.
+For the home market, the engines were also revised to meet the new, 1976 emissions standards.
+The coupés and vans/wagons did not undergo any bodywork modification.
+The two-door sedan was discontinued, while the coupé received the new chassis code and remained on sale alongside the four-door 711 and the 710 Van.